ScilifelabDataCentre/OrderPortal/orderportal/scripts/README.md

-This directory contains a few stand-alone scripts for OrderPortal.
+This directory contains a couple of stand-alone scripts for OrderPortal.

     dump.py